 Teaching law has also contributed to Professor Serr's passion for international travel.
 He won a Fulbright Scholarship in 1994 to teach a course in American law at Vytautus Magnus University in Kaunas, Lithuania.
 He was awarded a fellowship in 2001 to attend an international conference on human rights in Salzburg, Austria.
 In 2007, he served as a delegate to a rule of law conference in St. Petersburg, Russia.
 And from 1996-2011, he was the director of the law school's international summer program in Guadalajara, Mexico, where he also taught courses in human rights.
-Currently he teaches in and administers the "school of appeal" as part of the law school's Academy of the Advocate, a summer program in St. Andrews, Scotland.
+Currently he teaches in and administers the "School of Appeal" as part of the law school's Academy of the Advocate, a summer program in St Andrews, Scotland.
 Of course, Professor Serr doesn't need a professional reason to travel overseas.
-One of those obnoxious “country counters,” he has now visited 40 countries.
+One of those obnoxious “country counters,” he has now visited nearly 50 countries.